How long does it take to write a book, you ask? If you're a first-time author, you probably think it takes a LONG time.

 - A new keyboard.
 If you've written on several different computers, you'll know that your choice of keyboard can impact your writing speed.

 - White noise or music.
-What you listen to while writing, if anything at all, is very much personal preference.
+What you listen to while writing, if anything at all, is very much a personal preference.
 Try experimenting with different types of white noise and music to see if you notice a difference in your rate of output.

 If you’re struggling to write at the speed you want, give some of the above tools a try.